enkidevs/curriculum/spreadsheets/intermediate/comparison-operators-and-functions/greater-than-gt-greater-than-or-equal-gte.md

 ---
 ## Revision

-The `GT()` function and `>` operator are used to check if the ??? value is ??? than the ??? value and output ??? if it is and ??? if it's not.
+The `GT()` function and `>` operator are used to check if the first value is greater than the second value and output ??? if it is and ??? if it's not.

-The `GTE()` function and `>=` operator are used to check if the ??? value is ??? than the ??? value and output ??? if it is and ??? if it's not.
+The `GTE()` function and `>=` operator are used to check if the first value is greater than or equal to the second value and output ??? if it is and ??? if it's not.

-- first
-- second
-- larger
 - TRUE
 - FALSE
-- second
-- larger than or equal to
-- first
 - TRUE
 - FALSE
-- smaller
-- smaller than or equal to

 ---
 ## Footnotes